-riguic Country-to-Country Country to mivest in Do not nivest in
+Figure Country-to-Country Country to invest in Do not Invest in

 Correlation (Negative)

-1A India and Russia Indians can invest in Indians should NOT
+1A India and Russia Indians can invest Indians should NOT

-South Africa, Brazil invest in Russia
+in South Africa, invest in Russia

-and China
+Brazil and China

-1B Brazil and Russia Brazilians can Brazilians should NOT
+1B Brazil and Russia Brazilians can invest Brazilians should NOT

-invest in India, invest in Russia
+in India, South invest in Russia

-South Africa and
+Africa and China

-China

 1C China and Russia Chinese can invest Chinese should NOT

 in India, South invest in Russia

 Africa and Brazil

 8 and 9 South Africa and Russia South Africans can South Africans should

 invest in India, NOT invest in Russia

 China and Brazil

 6 and 7 Russia with all other By 2013, India, Not in Brazil (2011-12)

 Stock Markets in India, Brazil, and China Not in India (mid-2012)

 China and South Africa look good for South Africa (avoid

 investment in stocks 2010)

 India (avoid 2010)

 Table 9 provides a summary of how investors in BRICS countries might use results from conditional correlations to determine where to invest in terms of stock market performance.
-While the results are tentative, they do suggest that investors in South Africa, Brazil, China and India avoid investing in the Russian stock market.
-Figures 6 and 7 indicate that South
+While the results are tentative, they do suggest that investors in South Africa, Brazil, China and India avoid investing in the Russian stock market.15 Figures 6 and 7 indicate that South Africa was not favorable in 2010, Brazil in 2011-12, India in 2010 and in mid-2012.
+However, by 2013 India, Brazil, and China had become favorable destinations for stock market investments.

-&lt;sup>15Incidentally, the negative view of Russian stocks has nothing to do with the current crisis in Ukraine.
+$^{^{15}}$ Incidentally, the negative view of Russian stocks has nothing to do with the current crisis in Ukraine.
 The analysis in this paper ends on September 27, 2013 - long before the start of the Russian-Ukraine crisis.
 In fact, the current situation would tends to strengthen the idea that Russian stocks should be unattractive to investors in China, India, Brazil and South Africa.